hashkat/hashkat/docs/troubleshooting.md

 # Troubleshooting

-With such an interactive program such as #k@, it is expected that one will receive errors in running their simulations from time to time.
-Here we will discuss some of the error messages and errors you may come across while working with #k@, and how to find a solution to them.
+With such an interactive program such as ***#k@***, it is expected that one will receive errors in running their simulations from time to time.
+Here we will discuss some of the error messages and errors you may come across while working with ***#k@***, and how to find a solution to them.

 ## Error Messages

-When trying to run #k@ after configuring the **INFILE.yaml** file, you may be unable to run your network simulation and recieve one of the following error messages:
+When trying to run ***#k@*** after configuring the *INFILE.yaml* file, you may be unable to run your network simulation and recieve one of the following error messages:

 ### Spelling or Missing Term Error